The Last Spritz

 What fragrance notes are most attractive?

-Warm-sweet notes consistently outperform cool-fresh notes in attraction contexts.
+Warm-sweet notes tend to outperform cool-fresh in date-night contexts.
 Vanilla, tonka, patchouli, and white florals show up in almost every top-performing date-night perfume for a reason: they read as intimate and inviting in a way aquatic or citrus profiles don't.
 That said, 'attractive' is skin-chemistry-dependent.
 A fragrance that works on someone else may not work on you, and that's worth a sample before you commit.

 Can you wear a fresh perfume on a date?